-Stock Status Year of Most Recent Assessment 2014 Assessment Runs Presented Update ELE3 (MIX) CPUE series Reference Points (Proposed) Target: B{MSY} -compatible proxy based on CPUE (average from 1998-99 to 2010-11 of the ELE3(MIX) model as defined in Starr & Kendrick 2013) Soft Limit: 50% of target Hard Limit: 25% of target Overfishing threshold: F{MSY} (assumed) Status in relation to Target About as Likely as Not (40-60%) to be at or above the target Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is Unlikely (< 40%) to be occurring
+Stock Status Year of Most Recent Assessment 2014 Assessment Runs Presented Update ELE 3 (MIX) CPUE series Reference Points (Proposed) Target: BMSY-compatible proxy based on CPUE (average from 1998-99 to 2010-11 of the ELE 3(MIX) model as defined in Starr &amp; Kendrick 2013) Soft Limit: 50% of target Hard Limit: 25% of target Overfishing threshold: FMSY(assumed) Status in relation to Target About as Likely as Not (40-60%) to be at or above the target Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is Unlikely (< 40%) to be occurring

-Historical Stock Status Trajectory and Current Status

-CPUE, Catch and TACC Trajectories
+Historical Stock Status Trajectory and Current Status CPUE, Catch and TACC Trajectories

-Comparison of the mixed target species bottom trawl CPUE series (ELE3(MIX)) with the trajectories of catch (ELE3(QMR/MHR)) and TACCs from 1989-90 to 2012-13 and winter trawl survey estimates of recruited biomass (fish greater than 40 cm).
+Comparison of the mixed target species bottom trawl CPUE series (ELE 3(MIX)) with the trajectories of catch (ELE 3(QMR/MHR)) and TACCs from 1989-90 to 2012-13 and winter trawl survey estimates of recruited biomass (fish greater than 40 cm).
+The dashed line is the target.

-Fishery and Stock Trends Recent trend in Biomass or The ELE 3(MIX) CPUE series, which is considered to be an index of Proxy stock abundance, showed a generally increasing trend from the beginning to reach a peak in 2007/08.
-CPUE indices have remained relatively stable below the peak level since 2009/10, remaining near the proposed target.
-Recent trend in Fishing Unknown.
-Abundance has increased during a period when catches
+Fishery and Stock Trends Recent trend in Biomass or Proxy The ELE 3(MIX) CPUE series, which is considered to be an index of stock abundance, showed a generally increasing trend from the beginning to reach a peak in 2007-08.
+CPUE indices have remained relatively stable below the peak level since 2009-10, remaining near the proposed target.
+Recent trend in Fishing Mortality or Proxy full and the second second Fishing mortality proxy is Standardised Fishing Effort = Total catch/CPUE (normalised).
+Fishing mortality proxy has fluctuated about the average level and was above average in the most recent years.

-Mortality or Proxy were increasing.
 Other Abundance Indices Although there is high inter-annual variation, the winter ECSI trawl survey index shows a trend that is consistent with the ELE 3(MIX) CPUE index.
-Trends in Other Relevant Current landings (2007-08 to 2012-13) are at a similar level to those Indicator or Variables recorded in the 1960s and early 1970s.
+Trends in Other Relevant Indicator or Variables Current landings (2007-08 to 2012-13) are at a similar level to those recorded in the 1960s and early 1970s.
 The stock was believed to be at low levels in the early 1980s.

 Projections and Prognosis Stock Projections or Prognosis Quantitative stock projections are unavailable.
-Probability of Current Catch / Soft Limit: Unlikely (< 40%) TACC causing decline below Hard Limit: Very Unlikely (< 10%) Limits Probability of Current Catch or The TACC and current reported catches are Unlikely (< 40%) to TACC causing Overfishing to cause overfishing continue or to commence
+Probability of Current Catch or TACC causing decline below Limits Soft Limit: Unlikely (< 40%) Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing Overfishing to continue or to commence The TACC and current reported catches are Unlikely (< 40%) to cause overfishing.

-Assessment Methodology and Evaluation Assessment Type Level 2: Standardised CPUE abundance index and the winter ECSI trawl survey index. trawl survey index.
-Assessment Method Evaluation of agreed standardised d CPUE indices which reflect changes in abundance as well as the trawl survey biomass indices.
+Assessment Methodology and Evaluation Assessment Type Level 2: Standardised CPUE abundance index and the winter ECSI trawl survey index.
+Assessment Method Evaluation of agreed standardised CPUE indices which reflect changes in abundance as well as the trawl survey biomass indices.
 Assessment Dates Latest assessment: 2014 Next assessment: 2015 Overall assessment quality rank 1 - High Quality.
-The Southern Inshore Working Group agreed that the ELE3(MIX) CPUE index was a credible measure of abunda Main data inputs (rank) - Catch and effort data 1 - High Quality - Trawl survey biomass indices 1 - High Quality and associated length frequencies Data not used (rank) Compass Rose trawl survey data 3 - Low Quality: insufficient data Summer ECSI trawl survey data 3 - Low Quality: variable catchability between years Changes to Model Structure and None since 2012 assessment Assumptions 11010 51100 2012 45555115110 Major Sources of Uncertainty It is possible that discarding and management changes in this fishery • have biased the CPUE trends rep orted for this fishery.
+The Southern Insl the ELE 3(MIX) CPUE index was a Main data inputs (rank) Catch and effort data Trawl survey biomass indices and associated length frequencies 1 - High Quality 1 - High Quality

+Data not used (rank) Compass Rose trawl survey data Summer ECSI trawl survey data 3 - Low Quality: insufficient data 3 - Low Quality: variable catchability between years Changes to Model Structure and Assumptions None since 2012 assessment Major Sources of Uncertainty - It is possible that discarding and management changes in this fishery have biased the CPUE trends reported for this fishery.